 PART 1-PRELIMINARY

-Short title and commencement
+1. Short title and commencement

-Interpretation
+2. Interpretation

-Objectives
+3. Objectives

-Decision making principles
+4. Decision making principles

-Participation of child in decisions
+5. Participation of child in decisions

 PART 2-ADMINISTRATION

-Adoption services to be provided by the Director
+6. Adoption services to be provided by the Director

-Delegation of powers
+7. Delegation of powers

-National Adoption Panel
+8. National Fostering and Adoption Panel

-PART 3-THE ADOPTION PROCESS
+PART 3-ADOPTION PROCESS

 $Division\ 1-General$

-Who can adopt
+9. Who can adopt

-Register of Approved Adoptive Parents
+10. Register of Approved Adoptive Parents

 Division 2-Consent to adoption

-Who must consent to adoption
+11. Who must consent to adoption

-Birth mother's consent
+12. Birth mother's consent

-Informed consent
+13. Informed consent

-Person consenting must be counselled
+14. Person consenting must be counselled

-Form of consent
+15. Consent form

-Revocation of consent
+16. Revocation of consent

-Dispensing with consent
+17. Dispensing with consent

-Custody and guardianship of a child pending adoption
+18. Custody and guardianship of a child pending adoption

 Division 3-Placement of a child for adoption

-Who may place a child for adoption
+19. Who may place a child for adoption

-Limits on private placements
+20. Limits on private placements

-Placement by Director
+21. Placement by the Director

 Division 4-Court proceedings

-Required documents
+22. Required documents

-Notifications
+23. Notifications

-Director may appear at hearings
+24. Director may appear at hearings

-Court may require attendance
+25. Court may require attendance

-Legal representation
+26. Legal representation

 27. Proceedings must be private

-28. Adoption order
+28. Final adoption order

 29. Making of interim orders

 30. Effect of final adoption order

 31. Change of name

-32. Notice of adoption order
+32. Notice of final adoption order

-33. Appeal against refusal to issue an adoption order
+33. Appeal against refusal to issue a final adoption order

 PART 4-INTERCOUNTRY ADOPTIONS

 34. Convention to have force of law

 35. Central Authority

-36. Restrictions on Intercountry adoption
+36. Restrictions on intercountry adoption

 37. Adoption of child from Fiji by person in Convention country

-38. Adoption of child from Fiji by person in non-Convention countries
+38. Adoption of child from Fiji by person in non-Convention country

 39. Adoption compliance certificate

 40. Restriction on removal of children for adoption outside Fiji

 41. Adoption by relative or step-parent

 42. Adoption of child from Convention country by person in Fiji

-43. Recognition of adoption from non-Convention countries
+43. Recognition of adoption from non-Convention country

 PART 5-RECORDS AND DISCLOSURE

 44. Register of Adopted Children

 45. Duties of the court registrar

-46. Disclosure to adopted persons 18 years or over
+46. Disclosure to adopted person 18 years of age or older

-47. Disclosure to birth parent when adopted person is 18 years or over
+47. Disclosure to birth parent when adopted person is 18 years of age or older

 48. Disclosure veto

 49. Restriction on inspection of records

 50. Disclosure in the interest of a child

 PART 6-OFFENCES

 51. Paying or accepting payment for an adoption

 52. Advertising

 53. Making a false statement

 54. Impersonation

 55. Presenting forged consent or other document

 56. Undue influence

 PART 7-MISCELLANEOUS

 57. Regulations

 58. Fees and charges

 59. Repeals and amendments

 60. Transitional provisions

-· · · TIMILOTOTIMI PLOTIDIO